aquantumreality/aquantumreality/README.md

 ### Hi there, 👋   I'm Abhiram

-- An Electrical Engineering Undergraduate at IIT Madras, exploring the fields of Digital Design and Computer Organization.
+- An Electrical Engineering Undergraduate at IIT Madras, exploring the fields of Digital and Analog Design, Signal Processing.
 #### Apart from this:
 - An ML/DS newbie, trying to explore the vast field of DL alongside too.
 - 👀 I’m interested in Machine Learning, Deep Learning, Reinforcement Learning and computer security.